cmsamaaa/datwyler-assessment-2022/README.md

 > **NOTE:** Amend the `JAVA_HOME` in this batch script to the Java JDK 17 directory on your device.

 Alternatively, you may start the frontend app by entering `npm start` into the terminal from `./frontend` folder, and entering `mvnw spring-boot:run` into the terminal from `./backend` folder.

+## Login Information

+For demonstration purposes, any combination of username and password can be used to access the banking system.

 ## API Documentation